Kremlin says understands why Russian parliament wants to ban U.S. media

-MOSCOW (Reuters) - The Kremlin said on Friday it fully understood why the Russian lower house of parliament planned to discuss banning representatives of U.S. media organizations in retaliation for what it says is U.S. mistreatment of Russian media.
+MOSCOW, Dec 1 (Reuters) - The Kremlin said on Friday it fully understood why the Russian lower house of parliament planned to discuss banning representatives of U.S. media organisations in retaliation for what it says is U.S. mistreatment of Russian media.

 Russian lawmakers are to discuss a proposal to bar U.S. media from accessing the State Duma, the lower house of parliament, the RIA news agency quoted the chair of one of the chamber’s committees as saying earlier on Friday.